 Customers that do not provide the required attestation, or who violate its terms, will be removed from the DR program

 SCE accepted this EDF and Sierra Club proposal while SDG&E objected, stating that it may not always be appropriate to remove a customer from a program if they failed to comply by mistake and tried to contact the utility to correct their mistake, or were out of compliance on only one occasion.
-We disagree with SDG&E’s reasoning.
-D.16-09-056 required Utilities and third party aggregators to notify and conduct outreach on the prohibition to their customers.
-We believe that not allowing lenience in the case of customer “mistakes” will discourage the DR parties from undertaking the extensive outreach and notification that we intended.
-Further, “mistakes,” are impossible to verify because they require imputing intentions rather than actions.
-We also fail to see the logic behind allowing for “one” instance of failure to comply, at least as a long term approach, given that many of the affected programs dispatch resources a very limited number of times per year.
-Further, it is helpful to distinguish between different types of non-compliance.
-Customer failure to provide a required attestation may be considered a “Type One” non-compliance issue, whereas the more serious issue of customer failure to comply with the prohibition (for residential customers) or failure to comply with the terms of its attestation or to submit an inaccurate attestation (for non-residential customers) may be considered a “Type Two” non-compliance issue.
+We agree with SDG&E’s logic and find helpful to distinguish between different types of non-compliance.
+Customer failure to provide a required attestation, or providing an inaccurate attestation due to clerical error, may be considered a “Type One” non-compliance issue, whereas failure to abide by a “no-use” attestation or intentionally submitting an inaccurate DAV value are more serious infractions.

-SCE proposes in AL 3542-E to differentiate consequences for customers that: (1) fail to provide a signed attestation by the required date, a “Type One” non-compliance issue; versus, (2) those found to have violated their attestations (in the case of non-residential customers) or their signed contracts (in the case of residential customers, “Type Two” non-compliance issues.
+SCE proposes in AL 3542-E to differentiate consequences for customers that: (1) fail to provide a signed attestation by the required date, a “Type One” non-compliance issue; versus, (2) those found to have violated their attestations by using a prohibited resource to reduce load during a DR event (in the case of non-residential customers) or their signed contracts (in the case of residential customers), “Type Two” non-compliance issues.
 SCE states that customer failure to provide a signed attestation results in removal from the program but is curable immediately upon its provision.
-However, customer violation of the terms of a signed attestation results in removal from the DR program for twelve calendar months after which time the customer will be affected to re-enroll.
-PG&E proposed similar language, but would only remove customers with a Type Two non-compliance issue from the DR program for the remainder of the calendar year.
+However, customer violation of the terms of a signed attestation results in removal from the DR program for twelve calendar months after which time the customer will be eligible to re-enroll.
+PG&E proposed similar language, but would only remove customers with “Type Two” non-compliance issue from the DR program for the remainder of the calendar year.

-We believe that SCE’s approach to customer non-compliance as indicated in AL 3542-E is preferable and more nuanced than SDG&E’s response indicates.
-Customer failure to abide by the prohibition terms, including violating or providing false information in an attestation, is a serious action and necessitates significant consequences.
+We believe that SCE’s approach to customer non-compliance as indicated in AL 3542-E is preferable and largely compatible with SDG&E’s concerns.
+Customer failure to abide by the prohibition terms by attesting to the “no-use” provision, but then using a prohibited resource to reduce load during a DR event; or, intentionally submitting an invalid nameplate capacity value for the prohibited resource(s) may be considered “Type Two” non-compliance actions that necessitate significant consequences.
 We believe, as SCE proposed, that removal of customers to whom this applies from the DR program for a period of twelve calendar months is the appropriate time frame.
 PG&E’s approach of removing customers for only the remainder of the calendar year sends an inappropriate and mixed message that it is all right for a customer to violate the terms of the prohibition in October but not in January.
 PG&E’s proposed approach is particularly inadequate since many DR programs are only dispatched a handful of times a year.

-Further, we believe that progressive consequences are appropriate for any customer found to have violated in multiple (2 or more) instances the terms of the prohibition or an attestation, or having provided false information.
-We believe that dis-enrollment for a period of three years from the relevant DR program in such cases is reasonable.
+Further, we believe that progressive consequences are appropriate for any customer found to have had a “Type Two” non-compliance issue two or more times.
+We believe that dis-enrollment for a period of three years from the relevant DR program for repeated instances of “Type Two” infractions is reasonable.

+Other types of non-compliance appear to be less serious “Type One” non-compliance issues that may not undercut the intent of the prohibition, at least during this launch phase, and that may well occur due to administrative error.
+We will allow up to a 60-day “cure” period for customers and DRPs to correct such instances, as long as the correction is validated, and, when appropriate, verified.